pulumi/docs/pulumi-hugo/themes/default/content/resources/developer-infrastructure-with-pulumi-and-okteto/index.md

     learn:
         - How to create self-serviced, production-like development environments
         - How Okteto and Pulumi work together
-        - How to provision and deprovision cloud resources in Okteto with Pulumi
+        - How to provision and de-provision cloud resources in Okteto with Pulumi

     # The webinar presenters
     presenters: